prasannavkumar/prasannavkumar/README.md

 - **AI project to play Sonic the Hedgehog game**
   Reinforcement learning application built using Python and OpenAI Gym as part of a graduate level course on AI at University of Waterloo.
 - **Hotel Management Booking System**
-  A fully featured Hotel Management Text based Booking System to showcase OOP principles.
-Built using Java as part of Udacity's Java Developer Nanodegree
+  A fully featured Hotel Management text-based Booking System to showcase OOP principles.
+Built using Java as part of Udacity's Java Developer Nanodegree.
 - **Image Classifier (Python)**
   An image classification tool built from scratch using Python that allows users to classify images, developed as part of AI nanodegree.
 ---
- ### 🔭 Currently working on:
+ ### 🔭 Currently Working On
   - **Fitness Website** *(In progress)*
    A website to help users through their fitness journey and to showcase my own journey and motivation behind being a healthier person
   - **Game Guide Mobile App** *(In progress)*